UthpalaPitawela/Currency-Converter-App/README.md

 - Type yarn to install dependencies
 - Run yarn install to run the client

+### Environment Variables

+- Create a .env file similar to env.example in the server directory
-When running server a valid API key should be added to the .env file when accessing exchange rate API from https://fixer.io
+- Create a valid API key from https://fixer.io and add to the FIXER_API_KEY in the .env file

+### Login credentials

 Use the below credential to log into the system
 - email: user@test.com
 - password: test1234